 My father used to say, “You don’t just sit in the shade and marvel at your garden.
 You have to pick up the hoe, and constantly do the work.”
 So, weeding became my pastime.
 But what does that have to do with the darning stitch?

 In my adult life, I would learn that family too can simply resent your flipping blooming tomatoes.
 And that it’s still easy to be blindsided, more especially by unconventional conversations around you.

-Looking back, it is my nanny I owe a debt of gratitude.
+Looking back, it is the governess I owe a debt of gratitude.
 Because from time to time, I pick up the thread and needle, and mend holes in my heart.

-note: This is a personal essay (215 words) written for Telling Tales with Magaly Guerrero; a Pantry of Prose, and a response to the prompt Stitches.
+note: This vignette is written for Telling Tales with Magaly Guerrero; a Pantry of Prose, and a response to the prompt Stitches.